Lambda-X/lambdax-blog/resources/templates/md/posts/2016-03-07-macros-explained.md

 ### The evaluator

 The job of the _evaluator_ is to take a valid form and evaluate it accordingly to certain rules.
-For a more detailed explanation about the evaluation rules see [here](http://www.braveclojure.com/read-and-eval/#The_Evaluator), but in short, the evaluation rules depend on the type of the form:
+For a more detailed explanation see [here](http://www.braveclojure.com/read-and-eval/#The_Evaluator), but in short, the evaluation rules depend on the type of the form: